battila7/jdk-via-jabba/README.md

 ### jdk

-The JDK to install and active.
+The JDK to install and activate.
 You can use any expression accepted by [jabba](https://github.com/shyiko/jabba).

 Examples: